If I was the Prime Minister

 Class set of I-Pads and projector to show student recommendations for change.

 As a class, students will critically review the story presentation of Qwalena and what it symbolizes.
 Identify the main themes highlighted by this performance, and discuss how forcible attendance at residential schools affected Indigenous people.
-Explore the affects, both positive and negative, it has had on Indigenous identity and community life in Canada.
+Explore the affects it has had on Indigenous identity and community life in Canada.

 Based on their own perspectives, students will identify what they believe are the main challenges for some Indigenous people in Canada today and list these in their order of importance.